 It is the responsibility of the Oakland Township Treasurer’s Office to receive and manage tax payments and other monies of the Township.
 It is the intent of the Oakland Township Treasurer’s Office to carry out its responsibility in an efficient and pleasant manner.
 Please feel free to contact the Treasurer’s office regarding any further questions at 248-651-4440 extension 506 or by email.

 Oakland County Equalization is contracted by the Township to act as the Assessor.
 The Assessor is responsible for property appraisals and taxable valuations, as well as the Board of Review.
 You may contact them at 248-858-0740 or visit their website here.

-2016 Winter tax bills were be mailed on December 1, 2016.
+2017 Summer tax bills will be mailed on July 1, 2017.
 Please contact the treasurer's office if you did not receive a tax bill.
 Failure to receive a tax bill does not defer payment of interest or penalty.
-Winter taxes are due February 14, 2017.
-Payments received after February 14, 2017 will be assessed penalty and interest.
+Summer taxes are due September 14, 2017.
+Payments received after September 14, 2017 will be assessed interest at a rate of 1.0% per month.
 Please note that postmarks do not apply.

 Beginning March 1, 2017 all taxes must be paid to the Oakland County Treasurer with additional penalties.